hatfieldlibrary/oai-provider-service/README.md

 ### Development

-If you want to work on a new OAI provider, a good starting point might be to copy and rename the `sample-provider` directory.
-Configuring the server to use your new repository module is as simple as creating a new controller module by copying the `sample` controller and  instantiating it's `provider` with the factory, provider configuration, and metadata mapper from your new repository directory.
-Finally, add your new controller the the Express routes (`/server/routes.ts`).
+If you want to work on a new OAI provider, a good starting point would be to copy and rename the `sample-provider` directory.
+To configure access to your new repository module, copy and rename `./controllers/sample` and then instantiate it's `provider` with the factory, provider configuration, and metadata mapper from your new repository directory.
+ Finally, add your new controller to Express routes (`/server/routes.ts`).

 With this boilerplate out of the way, you should be able to connect to your new repository.

 You are on your own from this point, but these are a few things you should know.

+*  You will need to define the OAI services you can provide from your data source and make necessary adjustments to the repository classes and `Configuration`.
 * You will need to connect to your data source.
 Create a dao module for this.
-* Your dao may need configuration information (e.g.: for a database connection).
+* Your dao will likely need it's own configuration information (e.g.: for a database connection).
 * You probably don't want to hard-code database credentials, etc., into your app, so consider using an external configuration file.
 See `./providers/taggger-provider/credentials.ts`.
 * You can specify the location of your external credential files using `.env`.
 Note that there are two `.env` files: